AB 2847 (E. Garcia), which would have provided unemployment benefits to excluded immigrant workers in California, passed through the Legislature.

-CIPC, with our partners, urged the Governor to prioritize immigrants who were excluded from federal relief in the Golden State Stimulus
+CIPC, with our partners, ensured that immigrants who were excluded from federal relief were prioritized in the Golden State Stimulus.

-CIPC cosponsored SB 321 (Durazo) with the California Domestic Workers Coalition, California Employment Lawyers Association, and Equal Rights Advocates, to create the first ever guidelines for health and safety for..Read More
+CIPC cosponsored SB 321 (Durazo), the California Domestic Workers Coalition’s bill to create the first ever health and safety guidelines for domestic workers.

 CIPC, PolicyLink, CROP, and the California Workforce Association co-sponsored AB 628 (Garcia) and secured $30 million in the state budget to improve and expand the Breaking Barriers to Employment Initiative.

 CIPC co-led campaign with United Ways of CA and Children’s Defense Fund to remove exclusion of ITIN filers in the CalEITC

 CIPC joined the SEED Coalition along with other community-based organizations to support allocating $10 million in the state budget to fund the Social Entrepreneurship for Economic Development (SEED) Initiative